 There are many devices required to run your home.
-During the summer you may need an AC system or a heat pump.
+During the warm season you may need an air conditioning system or a heat pump.
 During the cold months, most homeowners use a furnace or air handler.
-Then there are washer and dryers, stoves, refrigerators…the list seems to go on forever.
+Then you have washer and dryers, stoves, refrigerators…the list seems endless.

-But the thing homeowners certainly know is they require hot water.
+But one thing homeowners certainly know is they need hot water.
 Most people have a water heater – or in some instances a boiler is used to heat the water.
-Are you sure which heating system your home uses to heat your water?
-Service Experts Heating & Air Conditioning is here to help explain the difference between the two water systems.
+Do you know which heating system your home utilizes to heat your water?
+Stevenson Service Experts is here to help clarify the difference between the two water systems.

-A water heater is a storage tank that, that’s right, heats water.
+A water heater is a large tank that, that’s right, heats water.
 The heat is either produced by burning gas or by employing electricity.
-A standard water heater will heat the water and then store it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters to the bottom of the tank so it, too, can be heated for use around your home.
+A standard water heater will heat the water and then store it at that temperature until the water is used, either for a warm bath, the washing machine, or any other hot water need.
+As the hot water is used, fresh cold water enters to the bottom of the tank so it can also be heated for use around your home.

 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
-A particular type of boiler can heat the water until it turns into steam.
-The steam heats the water for the home but can also be circulated throughout the home and provide heat through radiators.
+A particular type of boiler can heat the water to the point it turns into steam.
+The steam will heat the water for the home but can also be distributed throughout the home and provide heat through radiators.
 A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that supply great comfort during the winter season.
+Boilers are very versatile heating systems that supply great comfort during the winter season.
 Newer boilers are also very energy efficient.

-Can’t decide which water heating system is best for you?
-Call Service Experts Heating & Air Conditioning in Columbus today and we’ll come out and provide you a free in-home estimate.
+Need help deciding which water heating system is right for you?
+Call Stevenson Service Experts in Columbus today and we’ll come out and provide you a free in-home estimate.